Basis-Theory/docs/source/includes/api-reference/_reactor_formulas.md

 Request parameters are intended to define any parameters that will be provided to a Reactor at request-time, and may change across Reactor invocations.
 Complex objects properties can be passed within the `args` property to a Reactor, and they can be defined by dot-separating levels of the object hierarchy.

-Any `args` property that is not associated with a request parameter is still forwarded to the reactor.
+Any `args` property not associated with a request parameter is still forwarded to the reactor.
 This allows you to provide complete complex objects including arrays, in which no type checking is applied.
 For instance, if no request parameters are declared, it means you can provide any payload when invoking the reactor.

 For example, to pass a `card` object whose schema matches the [Card Object](#atomic-cards-atomic-card-object-card-object) stored within an [Atomic Card](#atomic-cards-atomic-card-object) token and an array of any type, a Reactor Formula should define the following request parameters: